stakater/stakater-docs/docs/content/sre/applications/cloud-native-app.md

 Sometimes this concept takes a little bit of getting used to.
 Application developers, especially those working in large enterprises, are often accustomed to rigidly controlling the shape and destination of their logs.
 Configuration files or config-related code set up the location on disk where the log files go, log rotation and rollover policies to deal with log file size and countless other minutiae.

 Cloud applications can make no assumptions about the file system on which they run, other than the fact that it is ephemeral.
-A cloudnative application writes all of its log entries to stdout and stderr.
+A cloud native application writes all of its log entries to stdout and stderr.
 This might scare a lot of people, fearing the loss of control that this implies.

 You should consider the aggregation, processing, and storage of logs as a nonfunctional requirement that is satisfied not by your application, but by your cloud provider or some other tool suite running in cooperation with your platform.
 You can use tools like the ELK stack (ElasticSearch, Logstash, and Kibana), Splunk, Sumologic, or any number of other tools to capture and analyze your log emissions.